Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

 To prove Theorems~\ref{thm:GrThreeNine} and \ref{thm:CMG3presentation}, we will move back and forth between the spaces $\Gr(3,9)$ and $\Conf(3,6)$.
-As such, following \cite[Section 12]{tensorsII}, it will be convenient to have a version of tensor diagrams, webs, and arborization, for the Fock-Goncharov cluster algebras.
-The analogue of Theorem~\ref{thm:GrThreeNine} holds in $\Conf(3,6)$.
+Following \cite[Section 12]{tensorsII}, it is convenient to have a notion of tensor diagrams, webs, and arborization, for the Fock-Goncharov cluster algebras.
+Our proof of Theorem~\ref{thm:GrThreeNine} establishes an analogous statement for $\Conf(3,6)$.

-A \emph{bivariant tensor diagram for $\Conf(3,r)$} is drawn inside a disk with $r$ bi-clored boundary vertices.
-Each of these bi-colored vertices has a \emph{black part} and a \emph{white part}, cf. Figure~\ref{fig:SL3skeinrelationsII}.
-As before, a bivariant tensor diagram is required to be bipartite, with all interior vertices trivalent.
-The $\Conf(3,r)$ skein algebra is the space spanned by these tensor diagrams, subject to the skein relations in Figure~\ref{fig:SL3skeinrelations} and the additional skein relations in Figure~\ref{fig:SL3skeinrelationsII}.
-The \emph{bi-invariant} $[T]$ associated to $T$ is the image of $T$ in this quotient.
+A \emph{bivariant tensor diagram} is a tensor diagram drawn in the disk with $r$ ``colorless'' boundary vertices, subject to the same constraints as before (interior trivalent and bipartite).
+Each half-edge connecting to a boundary vertex is decorated either black or white, and the colorless boundary vertex is considered black or white accordingly in the definition of bipartiteness when it is being used in such a half-edge.
+In pictures, we draw the colorless boundary vertices as a black and white vertex pair glued to each other, but the cyclic orientation of the black and white part of a colorless boundary vertex is not relevant.
+The $\Conf(3,r)$ \emph{skein algebra} is the space spanned by bivariant tensor diagrams, subject to the skein relations in Figure~\ref{fig:SL3skeinrelations} and the additional skein relations in Figure~\ref{fig:SL3skeinrelationsII}.
+The \emph{bi-invariant} $[T]$ associated to $T$ is the image of $T$ in the skein algebra.

-A \emph{non-elliptic bi-web} is defined as before, subject to the additional requirement that there are no loops or $3$-cycles based at boundary vertices.
-A \emph{bi-web invariant} is the image of a non-elliptic bi-web in the skein algebra $\bbc[\Conf(3,r)]$.
-The arborization algorithm goes as previously defined, but with an added arborization step removing $3$-cycles at the boundary (cf.~Figure~\ref{fig:SL3skeinrelationsII}).
+A \emph{non-elliptic biweb} is defined as before, with the additional requirement that there are no loops or $3$-cycles based at boundary vertices.
+A \emph{biweb invariant} is the image of a non-elliptic biweb in the skein algebra.
+Kuperberg's theorem still holds: biweb invariants are a basis for the skein algebra.
+The arborization algorithm for bivariant tensor diagrams allows for the steps in Figure~\ref{fig:arborization}, as well as the boundary 3-cycle removal step.